dmentipl/super-earths-in-twhya/README.md

 Manuscript
 ----------

-The history of the manuscript is a separate git repository on GitHub.
+The history of the manuscript is a separate private git repository.
 We include the files here.
-The repository is at <https://github.com/dmentipl/super-earths-in-twhya-paper>.

 Code
 ----